BastelPichi/MineCryptoOnWifiRouter/README.md

 # MineCryptoOnWifiRouter

- <b>Warning!
-This is still under development...
-So try it and find bugs!</b>

  This is a small Tutorial that shows you how to mine DuinoCoin on a wifi router.  <a href="https://duinocoin.com">DuinoCoin</a> is a crypto that can even be mined on such low power devices.